rexebin/classlens/README.md

 Important: ClassLens is a TypeScript and JavaScript Codelens extension, it requires CodeLens to be enabled to be triggered.

+# Cache

+Classlens saves cache to workspace to increase performance and minimise resource cost.

+To clean workspace cache:

+CTRL/CMD + P: then search for "Classlens: Clean Cache".

 # Links

 [Github Repository](https://github.com/rexebin/classlens)